cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 This limitation has significant implications when using `get_attribute` in node/relationship operation inputs, because it means the operation cannot be executed.
 {{% /warning %}}

+# `get_label`

+`get_label` is used for referencing labels assigned to the deployment generated from the blueprint.
+Labels can be provided while creating the deployment, or in the `labels` section of the blueprint.
+`get_label` can be used in node properties, [outputs]({{< relref "developer/blueprints/spec-outputs.md" >}}), node/relationship operation inputs, and runtime-properties of node instances.
+The function is evaluated at runtime.

+The `get_label` function can be used in one of the two ways:
+* `{ get_label: <label_key> }`: This function returns a list of all values associated with the specified key, sorted by their creation time and alphabetical order.
+* `{ get_label: [<label_key>, <values_list_index>] }`: This function first gathers all values associated with the specified key,
+  sorts them by their creation time and alphabetical order, and then returns the value in the specified index.

+Note: The creation time of all labels created during the deployment creation, whether provided in the `labels` section of the blueprint or as part of the deployment parameters, is the same.
+The order of the values in the `labels` section does not matter.

+In the example below, we assume the user created a deployment with the name `shared`, that has the capability `node_1_key1`.

+Example:

+{{< highlight  yaml >}}

+labels:
+  csys-obj-parent:
+    values:
+      - shared
+  environment:
+    values:
+      - aws

+node_types:
+  test_type:
+    derived_from: cloudify.nodes.Root
+    properties:
+      key:
+        default: default_key

+node_templates:
+  node1:
+    type: test_type
+    properties:
+      key: { get_capability:  [ { get_label: [csys-obj-parent, 0] }, node_1_key ] }

+outputs:
+  environment_output:
+    value: { get_label: [environment, 0] }

+{{< /highlight >}}

 # concat

 `concat` is used for concatenating strings in different sections of a blueprint. `concat` can be used in node properties, [outputs]({{< relref "developer/blueprints/spec-outputs.md" >}}), and node/relationship operation inputs.
 The function is evaluated once on deployment creation, which replaces [`get_input`](#getinput) and [`get_property`](#getproperty) usages.
 It is also evaluated on every operation execution and outputs evaluation, to replace usages of [`get_attribute`](#getattribute).